Newsletter - Friday, 31st October, 2025

 Rehearsals are revving up, and costumes and props are planned and beginning to take shape.
 All students in Years Foundation, One, Two, Three and Four will need to wear black long pants and black long sleeve top.
 This needs to be brought from home (closer to the date but please check to ensure you have them).
 We will then have costumes which these students can put on over the top making costume changes easy.
 The Year 5 & 6 students will have costumes lent to them for their main roles for the night.
 They will have time to change completely into this costume before the play begins.

-Child safety - sexuality education
+Child safety - Sun Smart!

 What's coming up